juliangut/docker-phpdev/README.md

 ### Using xDebug

-It is **not** recommended to have a fixed remote session identifier and an auto-started remote session using "XDEBUG_IDE_KEY" and "XDEBUG_REMOTE_AUTOSTART".
+It is **not recommended** to have a fixed remote session identifier and an auto-started remote session using "XDEBUG_IDE_KEY" and "XDEBUG_REMOTE_AUTOSTART" respectively.

 The preferred way of starting a remote debug session is by setting remote session identifier dynamically by one of the following means